Extra-Tangy Sourdough Bread

 Extra-Tangy Sourdough Bread – Step 12

-11. Cover and let rise until very puffy, about 2 to 4 hours (or longer; give them sufficient time to become noticeably puffy).
+11. Cover and let rise until very puffy, about 2 to 4 hours (or longer; give them sufficient time to become noticeably puffy), or transfer the covered loaves to the refrigerator overnight.
 Don't worry if the loaves spread more than they rise; they'll pick up once they hit the oven's heat.
-Toward the end of the rising time, preheat the oven to 425°F.
+Toward the end of the rising time, preheat the oven to 425°F. If your loaves rose in baskets, transfer them to a parchment-lined baking sheet.

 13. Slash the bâtards.
 Try one slash down the length of the loaf, two diagonal slashes, or another symmetrical pattern of your choice.
 Make the slashes fairly deep; a serrated bread knife or lame, wielded firmly, works well here.